Swipe left or right to navigate to next or previous post

 Flask includes a built-in development server that makes it easy to run and test applications locally during the development process.

-• Create a new Python file (e.g., app.py) and open it in a text editor.
+) and open it in a text editor.app.py

 from flask import Flask